MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 * **Owner** and **Owner Type**.

-  * The **Owner** field must be a valid user or team row ID.
+  * The **Owner** column must be a valid user or team row ID.
   * The **Owner Type** must be either **systemusers** or **teams**.
 * **Customer** and **Customer Type**.

-  * The **Customer** field must be a valid account or contact row ID.
+  * The **Customer** column must be a valid account or contact row ID.
   * The **Customer Type** must be either **accounts** or **contacts**.
 * **Regarding** and **Regarding Type**.

-  * The **Regarding** field must be a valid row ID, such as an account or contact row ID.
+  * The **Regarding** column must be a valid row ID, such as an account or contact row ID.
   * The **Regarding Type** must be the lookup type for the record, such as **accounts** or **contacts**.

-This example adds an account row that corresponds to the row ID, adding it to the **Regarding** field of the task.
+This example adds an account row that corresponds to the row ID, adding it to the **Regarding** column of the task.

   ![Flow recordId and type account](./media/connection-dynamics365/flow-recordid-account.png)